Genusbiz/docs/README.md

 ## Ways to contribute

 You can submit updates to the Genus App Platform documentation as follows:
 * Use the [GitHub](https://github.com/GenusAS/docs) user interface.
-Either find the article in this repository, or visit the article on [docs.genus.no](http://genusdocs.azurewebsites.net) and click the "Improve this doc" link in the article, which will take you to the article in GitHub.
+Either find the article in this repository, or visit the article on [docs.genus.no](http://genusdocs.azurewebsites.net) and click the "Improve this doc" link, which will take you to the article in GitHub.
+* All articles are written in [markdown](#how-to-use-markdown).
+You may contribute directly by submitting pull requests.
+Employees of Genus may commit directly.
+All pull requests and commits are reviewed by the internal Genus editorial board.
 * If you are making substantial changes to an existing article or a series of articles or adding several new articles, you need to fork this repository, install Git for revision control, a Markdown editor (like [Visual Studio Code](https://code.visualstudio.com/)), [DocFX](https://dotnet.github.io/docfx/) for previewing, and more.

 ## How to use markdown